TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

 ![](psql.png)

+## Setting up the function

+For the endpoint that I will want my Pi Pico W to send the data to, I will use a serverless function option from Deno.
+Deno provides a service called Deno Deploy which allows to easily host edge functions that can connect to Postgres with help of additional modules.

+Deno Deploy operates based on a GitHub repository from which it pulls the file to use as the code for the function.
+Functions are authored in TypeScript.
+I will call mine [`function.ts`](function.ts) and place it alongside this readme.

+Again, I will call the Deno project by the name of this repository.
+Deno uses GitHub to connect and it is best to install it in a way where it only has access to the desired repository:

+- [ ] Add the repository selection GitHub image here
+- [ ] Add the repository selection Deno image here
+- [ ] Talk about the Automatic mode (installs hooks over a GitHub Actions flow)

 ## Recap & To-Do

 So far in this guide I've covered:

 - [x] Flash the Pi Pico with the MicroPython firmware
 - [x] Test out the MicroPython firmare and learn to use Thonny
+- [x] Set up a Supabase database for storing the readings

+This is currently in the works:

+- [ ] Set up a Deno function for persisting the readings

 In order to finalize the implementation of the stated purpose at the top of the readme, this is what's left to do:

-- [ ] Set up a Supabase database for storing the readings
-- [ ] Set up a Deno function for persisting the readings
 - [ ] Make the POST call with a JSON payload
 - [ ] Run the program on in a loop to collect readings over time
 - [ ] Measure power draw over a period of time for comparison